Ronald Ray Howard

 Ronald Ray Howard (July 22, 1973 – October 6, 2005) was a convicted American murderer executed by lethal injection by the U.S. state of Texas.
 He was convicted of the shooting death of Texas Highway Patrol Trooper Bill Davidson after Howard was stopped for a broken headlight on April 11, 1992.

 Life

 Born in Houston, Texas, Howard dropped out of school in the 8th grade.
 By age 15, he was stealing cars and dealing drugs.
-He started, but never finished training in electrician, building maintenance, computer data entry, and heavy diesel mechanics.
+He started, but never finished training in electrical tech, building maintenance, computer data entry, and heavy diesel mechanics.
 He was married with three daughters and one son.